 The Arc de Triomphe stands in the centre of the Charles de Gaulle Square at the end of the Champs-Élysées.
 The Arc de Triomphe honours those who fought and died for France in the French Revolutionary and the Napoleonic Wars.
 After WWI, the tomb of France's Unknown Soldier has been sheltered underneath the arch.
 Its eternal flame commemorates the dead of the two world wars.

-The monument stands 50 metres in height, 45 m wide and 22 m deep.
+The monument stands 50 m. in height, 45 m. wide and 22 m. deep.
 Its design was inspired by the Roman Arch of Titus.
 The Arc de Triomphe is so colossal that three weeks after the Paris victory parade in 1919, Charles Godefroy flew his Nieuport biplane through it.